facebook/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

    changes you've made locally.

-1. If you _need_ to test your offline-first service worker locally, build the application (using `npm run build`) and run a simple http server from your build directory.
+1. If you _need_ to test your offline-first service worker locally, build the application (using `npm run build`) and run a standard http server from your build directory.
 After running the build script, `create-react-app` will give instructions for one way to test your production build locally and the [deployment instructions](deployment.md) have instructions for using other methods. _Be sure to always use an